 Same with receipts, invoices play a significant role in the business.
 If you read Useful Receipts for Tax Season, and Useful Receipts for Tax Deductions it was mentioned how useful are the receipts or invoices in the operation and credibility of a company as well as to the client receiving it.
 You can be able to inform the client of how much payment he has made or how much the client still owes you.
 For clients, it provides an accurate and organized record of an expense and helps with record-keeping and budgeting.

-There are different kinds of invoice:
+There are different kinds of invoices:

 - Standard Invoice